ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/ArcPy-Sample-Code.md

                          None,
                          "POINT")
 ```
 Create the list of lists for all unique agent-location pair.
 Notice that we are using `[row1[0], row1[1]]` a list of lists.
 We could use a list of tuples instead but, the result is the same.
+Also, notice we are using `if [row1[0], row1[1]] not in AgentLoc:` this line of code to get unique values in our final list of lists.
 ```python
 # Make a list of unique [marketer_id, address_type] pair values
 col1 = "clients_match_" + go + "_USER_marketer_id_1"